AkashLak/BudgetWise/README.md

 # BudgetWise💰📊

 ## Overview
-This project is an automated financial tracking tool designed in Excel using VBA (Visual Basic for Applications).
+This project is an automated financial tracking tool designed in ***Excel*** using ***VBA*** (Visual Basic for Applications).
 It simplifies transaction logging, budgeting, and financial forecasting, offering valuable insights through dynamic pivot tables, charts, and secure login functionality.
-The tool is scalable, supporting accounts for over 500 users, saving time by reducing manual data entry by 40%, and ensuring user privacy and data integrity with a custom login system.
+The tool is scalable, supporting accounts for over ***500*** users, saving time by reducing manual data entry by ***40%***, and ensuring user privacy and data integrity with a custom login system.

 ---
 ![Screenshot 2025-01-10 183442](https://github.com/user-attachments/assets/14254c25-d6c1-45ca-a5a7-71920c42b690)